The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 Anatomy

-How to write a Veo 4 prompt, piece by piece
+How to write a Gemini Omni (Veo 4) prompt, piece by piece

-Most people guess at one or two of these, then wonder why Google Veo 4 ignores them.
-Here is what each slot is doing, why it matters, and the kind of words that pull the most weight inside Veo 4.
+Most people guess at one or two of these, then wonder why Google Gemini Omni (Gemini Omni (Veo 4)) ignores them.
+Here is what each slot is doing, why it matters, and the kind of words that pull the most weight inside Gemini Omni (Veo 4).

 • 01